roob1y/NutriTrack/BACKLOG.md

 - [ ] Recipe Import with Auto Nutritional Lookup
 Allow the user to import recipes by pasting a recipe name or ingredient list.
 The app attempts to automatically match each ingredient against the USDA and Open Food Facts APIs to retrieve nutritional data.
 For any ingredient it cannot match confidently, the user is presented with a manual resolution screen where they can search for the correct item or enter values by hand.
 Once all ingredients are resolved the recipe is saved to the library with full macro data intact, exactly as if it had been built manually.

+- [ ] Hello Fresh API integration — pull Hello Fresh meal data and nutritional information directly into NutriTrack.
+Particularly useful for users who cook Hello Fresh meals regularly and want accurate logging without manual entry.
+- [ ] Recipe photos — allow the user to add a photo to a recipe either taken with the camera or chosen from the gallery.
+Useful for visual identification and for sharing recipes in future social features.
+Requires Capacitor camera plugin.

 XL
-- [] Barcode scanning — integrate Capacitor camera plugin with Open Food Facts barcode lookup for fast packaged food logging
+- [ ] Barcode scanning — integrate Capacitor camera plugin with Open Food Facts barcode lookup for fast packaged food logging

 ---

 ## Future

-- [ ] Signed APK for Play Store
+- Signed APK for Play Store
-- [ ] Play Store listing — screenshots, description, privacy policy
+- Play Store listing — screenshots, description, privacy policy
-- [ ] Splash screen — branded splash screen replacing Capacitor default
+- Splash screen — branded splash screen replacing Capacitor default
-- [ ] App icon — create NutriTrack branded icon (orange accent, matching FitTrack style)
+- App icon — create NutriTrack branded icon (orange accent, matching FitTrack style)
-- [ ] Export weekly log as branded PDF (jspdf)
+- Export weekly log as branded PDF (jspdf)
-- [ ] Export meal log as CSV
+- Export meal log as CSV
-- [ ] Meal templates — save a frequently eaten meal without it being a full recipe
+- Meal templates — save a frequently eaten meal without it being a full recipe
-- [ ] Quick-add from recent meals — last 10 meals accessible in one tap
+- Quick-add from recent meals — last 10 meals accessible in one tap
-- [ ] FitTrack integration — training day type adjusts daily calorie target
+- FitTrack integration — training day type adjusts daily calorie target
-- [ ] BodyTrack integration — flag muscle loss risk if deficit too aggressive
+- BodyTrack integration — flag muscle loss risk if deficit too aggressive
-- [ ] On-device AI meal suggestions
+- On-device AI meal suggestions
-- [ ] Push notifications — meal reminders, streak nudges
+- Push notifications — meal reminders, streak nudges
-- [ ] Health Connect integration — passive data from Samsung Health
+- Health Connect integration — passive data from Samsung Health
-- [ ] Additional food database sources for richer search results:
+- Additional food database sources for richer search results:
   - Nutritionix API — comprehensive branded and whole food database
   - Edamam — strong on recipes and branded foods
   - Open Food Facts native Android SDK — more reliable than server-side requests
-  - Barcode scanner via Capacitor camera — scan packaged foods directly
+  - Barcode scanner via Capacitor camera — scan packaged foods directly Social features for recipe sharing, meal inspiration and accountability between users